MrCattiman/HACAL/docs/grammar.md

     - Volitive
   - Epistemic
     - Interrogative
-    - Assumptive (Expressed as a subtype of epistemic)
+    - Assumptive
-      - Speculative (Expressed as a subtype of assumptive)
+      - Speculative
-    - Deductive (Expressed as a subtype of epistemic)
+    - Deductive
-    - Potential (Expressed as a combination of assumptive and deductive)
+    - Potential
-  - Conditional (Expressed as a future-tense from the perspective of the past [A past tense word followed by a future tense word])

 The following tenses exist in HACAL:
 - Past
 - Present
 - Future
 - Tense-agnostic

+Please note that, because there is no distinction between nouns and verbs, any word that does not represent a number may have a tense.

+##The targets of pronouns

+###The topic and comment
+Topic and comment pronouns reference another word that was specifically marked as being a topic or comment.